-I came home with an irresistible bouquet of Gerber daisies, chrysanthemums, hydrangea, and roses.
-Lots of options to play with in this bundle!
+For the boutonnières in this post, I selected a bouquet of Gerber daisies, chrysanthemums, hydrangea, and roses.
+I personally like lots of options to play with when creating boutonnières.

-Almost ready!
-Be sure to keep all cut flowers and greenery in a cool place and in water until ready to use.
+Pro florist tip: to keep your cut flowers fresher, longer, keep cut flowers and greenery in a cool place in water until ready to use.

 - Floral stem tape – you can find this online or in almost any floral/craft supply store